(Recently, someone emailed asking me how I formed my quite negative opinions of social media. That very email inspired this article; Thanks!)

 Soon I began venturing onwards, to more perilous parts of the website.
 There were many forums that were somewhat neutral and inoffensive like the gaming ones, but then there were many rude, opinionated and highly-offensive forums that only posted the most provocative, heinous and plain offensive “takes” and opinions.
 I was addicted to reading Reddit: It was a lot like watching a car crash unfold, where one is absolutely disgusted by what he sees, but refuses to look away.
-I feel what frustrated me was not necessarily the viewpoints being shared online, but more-so the hivemind-nature of Reddit, how everyone had to forcibly agree if not to be shunned.
+I feel what frustrated me was not necessarily the set of viewpoints being shared, but more-so the hivemind-nature of Reddit, how everyone had to forcibly agree if not to be shunned.
 It was a fundamentally toxic website.

 One day though, things took a wildly different turn.
-I got on the smart phone, and opened the Reddit application to look for new posts.
+I got on a smart phone, and opened the Reddit application to look for new posts.
 Scrolling for a while, I fixated on yet another post that made me upset.
 It was this moment that I could genuinely hear myself thinking: